flyingsl0ths/Concord/README.md

 ### Worlds

-Worlds are the thing your System and Entities live in.
+Worlds are the thing your Systems and Entities live in.
 With Worlds you can `emit` a callback.
 All Systems with this callback will then be called.

 Worlds can have 1 instance of every `SystemClass`.